 Sticks ‘N’ Sushi Greenwich is a lot like eating high grade cuisine in an Ikea showroom, and we mean that in the best possible way.
 With their love of fish, design and minimalist philosophies, Scandinavian and Japanese cultures have a lot in common – and for brothers Jens and Kim Rahbek it’s even more accurate, for they share half Japanese/half Danish ancestry.
 Putting that to work, they created Sticks ‘N’ Sushi, which offers up top notch sushi and yakitori in a thoroughly Scandinavian setting.

-The exposed bulbs, light wood, and open skylight here create a deconstructed log cabin feel, which is a perfectly understated backdrop for the food that will arrive on your plate.
+The exposed bulbs, light wood, and open skylight in their Greenwich restaurant create a deconstructed log cabin feel, which is a perfectly understated backdrop for the food that will arrive on your plate.
 The sushi menu has everything you’d want, but the sticks section is where things really take off, including goat’s cheese with dried ham, chicken & squid sausage, duck heart, and scallops with bacon.
 There’s plenty of sake too.
 Kanpai – or should we say, skål.
-READ MORE.

 Details: 1 Nelson Road, Greenwich Peninsula, London SE10 9JB

-Industrial vibes alongside pink velvet upholstery and concrete walls give Grind a modern, but welcoming, feel.
-As the name suggests, coffee is the mainstay here, and where it all began back in Shoreditch – but so good were their cups o’ joe that they’ve expanded their plot to include breakfast, cocktails, and all-day food.
-The food itself is fairly commonplace for this sort of establishment, there’s smashed avo, bruschetta to share, salt and pepper squid; whilst the mains include flat iron steak, sea bream with samphire, and pappardelle bolognese.
-The breakfast menu is right on the money though (with eggs many different ways), and the cocktails cover all the classics but have a unique range of coffee based tipples, including an Espresso Old Fashioned and their Hot Flat White Russian.
+Industrial styling alongside pink velvet upholstery and concrete walls gives this Greenwich restaurant a modern, but welcoming, feel.
+As the name suggests, coffee is the mainstay here, but Grind has expanded its plot to include breakfast, cocktails, and all-day food.
+The menu’s fairly commonplace for this sort of establishment; there’s smashed avo, bruschetta to share, salt and pepper squid; whilst the mains include flat iron steak, sea bream with samphire, and pappardelle bolognese.
+The breakfast menu is right on the money though (with eggs many different ways), and the cocktails cover all the classics but also include a unique range of coffee based tipples, including an Espresso Old Fashioned and their Hot Flat White Russian.

 Details: 17-19 Nelson Road, Greenwich Peninsula, London, SE10 9JB

-A navy’s lost without its port… ale, and rum – and as expected, the public houses on offer in Greenwich are very strong.
+A navy’s lost without its port… ale, and rum – and as expected, the pubs in Greenwich are very strong.
 If you’re going to couple your visit with a sit down meal as well, then The Gipsy Moth is where you should head.
-A grade I listed building, the pub offers up an impressive menu, with staples like fish & chips, full Sunday roasts with all the trimmings, and slow-cooked pork belly; but also crispy duck salads, pan-fried sea bass, and lamb koftas.
+A grade I listed building, it offers up an impressive menu, with staples like fish & chips, full Sunday roasts with all the trimmings, and slow-cooked pork belly; but also crispy duck salads, pan-fried sea bass, and lamb koftas.
 Plus, there’s a decent-sized beer garden slap bang in view of the Cutty Sark.
-READ MORE.

 Details: 60 Greenwich Church Street, Greenwich Peninsula, London SE10 9BL

 Very much not a restaurant, but with a real treasure trove of options, Greenwich Market has plenty to offer when it comes to food.
 The buildings surrounding the market are Grade II listed and worth a visit on their own, as are the antiques, vintage and handmade craft stalls.
-But within, it’s an Aladdin’s Cave of world cuisine.
+But within, it’s an Aladdin’s Cave of world cuisine, essentially giving you a dozen Greenwich restaurants in one.
 Son of Pampa have been cooking up Churros for years and are likely to greet you on your entry, and exit, to the marketplace.
 Naturally the stalls and offerings vary and change day to day but you’re likely to stumble upon bubbling pans of chorizo, blocks of cheese dripping onto off-cuts of brisket, and plenty of pies, curries, and wraps.
 Nearby is Red Door, a delightful craft shop/gallery/cafe combo serving up award winning cakes by the slice.